 The estimated resident population (ERP) is the official Australian Bureau of Statistics (ABS) measure of Australia’s population at a given point in time.
 It quantifies the number of usual residents of Australia and locations within Australia.
-The ERP provides the best available estimation of the Northern Territory’s (NT’s) resident population.
+The ERP provides the best available estimation of the NT’s resident population.
 The ERP is based on the results of the five‑yearly Census of Population and Housing, updated quarterly between censuses using information on births, deaths, net interstate migration (NIM) and net overseas migration (NOM).

 Most ERP data in this section is reported on a financial‑year basis (as at 30 June).
 For the latest available data and analysis about the NT’s population, see the Department of Treasury and Finance’s Population economic brief.
 DTF also produces Population Projections, which are estimates of the future size and characteristics of the NT's population.

 The 2018-2028 Northern Territory Population Growth Strategy is a framework for attracting people to the Territory, and encouraging those already here to stay for the long term.
 For more information on the strategy, visit the Northern Territory Government’s Population Growth Strategy website.